 - Your parent, sibling or child was diagnosed with pancreatic cancer and you had genetic testing that showed a genetic mutation of BRCA2

 "I urge everyone with a family history of pancreatic cancer to check their eligibility.
 If you haven't had genetic testing, we offer genetic testing through Roswell Park's screening center," explains Tessa Faye Flores, MD, Medical Director of Cancer Survivorship and Screening.
 "We offer multidisciplinary pancreatic cancer screening to those who qualify.
 Patients with an increased risk of cancer are screened twice a year for the development of pancreatic cancers.
-If there is an abnormality found on imaging, the patient will be referred to Dr. Bain or Dr. Hochwald for further evaluation.
+If there is an abnormality found on imaging, the patient will be referred to Dr. Andrew Bain for further evaluation.
 Our mission is to detect the cancers early in hopes to improve prognosis and survival."

 Pancreatic Cancer Risk Assessment